1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 - **Violation of Mathematical Premise:** Images, unlike text, have inherent bidirectional correlations between pixels.
 Flattening a 2D image into a 1D sequence for AR modeling disrupts these correlations and contradicts the unidirectional dependency assumption of AR models.
 - **Limited Zero-Shot Generalization:** Traditional AR models' sequential nature hinders their ability to perform tasks that require bidirectional reasoning, such as predicting the top part of an image given the bottom part.
 - **Structural Degradation:** Flattening a 2D image into a 1D sequence disrupts the spatial locality of pixels, leading to a loss of  spatial correlations.
-- **Inefficiency:** Generating images with traditional AR models involves a quadratic number of decoding steps and a high computational cost, making it slow and resource-intensive (with a conventional self-attention transformer needs O(n<sup>2</sup>) autoregressive steps and O(n<sup>6</sup>) computational cost.).
+- **Inefficiency:** Generating images with traditional AR models involves a quadratic number of decoding steps and a high computational cost, making it slow and resource-intensive (A conventional self-attention transformer needs O(n<sup>2</sup>) autoregressive steps and O(n<sup>6</sup>) computational cost [^1]).

 ##  VAR: A Paradigm Shift with Next-Scale Prediction

 VAR tackles these challenges by redefining the autoregressive process for images.
-Instead of predicting the next token, VAR predicts the **next scale** of the image.
+Instead of predicting the next token, VAR predicts the **next scale** of the image (as illustrated in Figures [1](#fig1) and [2](#fig2)).
 This means that VAR generates the image hierarchically, starting from a coarse representation and progressively adding details until the full-resolution image is produced.

-This **next-scale prediction** paradigm is inspired by how humans perceive and create images, focusing on the global structure before refining local details.
+This **next-scale prediction** paradigm is inspired by how humans perceive images, focusing on the global structure before refining local details and how humans sketch outlines before filling in details.
 It is also aligned with the multi-scale designs prevalent in computer vision.

 ###  How VAR Works

 VAR involves two main stages (See Figure [2](#fig2) for visualization):

-1. **Training a Multi-Scale VQVAE:** This stage involves training a multi-scale Vector Quantized Variational Autoencoder (VQVAE) to encode an image into a series of multi-scale token maps.
+1. **Training a Multi-Scale VQVAE:** This stage involves training a multi-scale Vector Quantized Variational Autoencoder (VQVAE) [^16] to encode an image into a series of multi-scale token maps.
 Each token map represents the image at a different resolution, with the final map matching the original resolution.
 2. **Training a VAR Transformer:** A GPT-style transformer is trained to predict the next higher-resolution token map, conditioned on the previously generated maps.
 This process continues until the full-resolution image is generated.

 <a id="fig2"></a>